andyatkinson/dotfiles/shortcuts.md

     ? # how to toggle pane fullscreen
     ? # way to make vim font size get smaller with more panes (maintain proportions?) ctrl-w = # resize all panes
+    ,t # with vimux and turbux, run test in tmux pane ,T # run focused unit test in tmux pane with vimux and turbux

 ## bash